chrskerr/deep-type-equals/readme.md

 This package is a helper to perform runtime typechecking for TS projects.

+Probably can't be imported yet.
+Package.json is likely wrong.

 ## Usage

 You should pecify the idealObject type in either of the following methods to ensure that the idealObject always matches the type it is checking against.